kalabakas1/MPE/Documentation/BlackFriday2019.md

 * Minification of everything parsed through it
 * Enabled compression of static files using Brotli compression

 We were gaining so many things just by investing a bit of time and money in the CDN - and we could see it instantly on the web-server.
 It all went silent and only the requests that needed CPU rendering resources got displayed - not all the images and the heavy script files.
-80-90% of all requests got cashed in the CDN
+80-90% of all requests got cashed in the CDN, removing about 1TB of traffic from the network.

 > Just explain the customers the gain for their company and they will pay the cost.
 > Have data ready for the customers to see to validate your performance gain.